qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson2.md

 be seen as a verb or action, it's `-l` or `--lines` flag can be considered an adjective, and, finally, the noun would be the file (`file.txt`) to operate on.

-Read all together, `wc --lines files.txt`, can be read as 'count all the lines in file.txt' in English.
+Read all together, `wc --lines file.txt`, can be read as 'count all the lines in file.txt' in English.

 It's worth mentioning that some programs allow `--flags` to be specified after